Train & Railroad Accident Lawyer in Louisiana

 Railroad tracks criss-cross Louisiana, transporting goods and passengers.
 While trains provide vital services to the economy and the well-being of the state and its residents, they can also endanger passengers, pedestrians, and other vehicles’ occupants.

-If a Louisiana train accident injured you, you could pursue compensation through a train accident injury lawsuit.
+If you were injured in a Louisiana train accident, you may be able to pursue compensation through a train accident injury lawsuit.
 An experienced Louisiana train accident lawyer from Gordon McKernan Injury Attorneys can help you with this process.

-Gordon McKernan has fought for the injured in Louisiana for many years, obtaining over $1 billion in damages for our clients in all types of accidents, including those that involve trains.
+Gordon McKernan has fought for the injured in Louisiana for many years, obtaining over $2.5 Billion in damages for our clients in all types of accidents, including those that involve trains.
 Contact the Louisiana personal injury lawyers today for your consultation.

 Types of Louisiana Train Accidents